json-schema-org/json-schema-org.github.io/draft-06/json-schema-migration-faq.md

 When a relative path, fragment, or any other style of URI Reference (per RFC 3986) is allowable, use `"uri-reference"`.

-Implementations offering a translation from draft-04 to draft-06 may want to offer an option to convert `"uri"` formats to `"uri-reference"`, although any such option should be disable by default for strict conformance.
+Implementations offering a translation from draft-04 to draft-06 may want to offer an option to convert `"uri"` formats to `"uri-reference"`, although any such option should be disabled by default for strict conformance.

 ### Q: What happened to draft-05?

-The draft-05 core and validation specifications were intended to be more clear and readible rewrites of draft-04, to give us a strong base for draft-06 changes.
+The draft-05 core and validation specifications were intended to be more clear and readable rewrites of draft-04, to give us a strong base for draft-06 changes.
 Implementors should **not** implement or advertise support for "draft-05".

 Implementations that supported "draft-05" by implementing proposals from right after the publication of draft-04 should either remove that support or give it a different name to avoid confusion.

-### Q: What happened to all of the discussions around re-using schemas with `"additionalProperties"`?
+### Q: What happened to all the discussions around re-using schemas with `"additionalProperties"`?

 There are several competing proposals for making the re-use of schemas that set `"additionalProperties"` to something other than `true`.
 Most people specifically care about the case where it is `false`, but the same behavior occurs with any non-`true` value.